 “While both Target and Walmart sell name-brand electronics, including LG and Samsung, [the] selection is limited and pricing isn’t notably different from Amazon and Best Buy,” Perez said.

 However, not all electronics at Target and Walmart are bad buys.
 To score the best deals on electronics at these stores, it’s a matter of timing.

 “For the cheapest, mid-range HDTV, come Black Friday … Walmart and Target are your best bet,” she added.

 Instead of reaching for the makeup remover wipes, try this beauty hack: Use baby wipes instead.

 “Target brand up & up [baby] wipes are hypoallergenic and free of alcohol, dyes, chlorine, parabens, fragrance and phthalates, which can be found in makeup removing wipes that may cause irritation or skin to break out,” said Kerry Sherin, a savings expert.

 A 460-count box of up & up sensitive baby wipes goes for about $9.
 “For the cost/count ratio, these wipes blow pretty much every other comparable makeup wipe out of the water,” Sherin said.
 Meanwhile, some makeup wipes at Target can cost nearly $5 for just a 25-count pack.

 - Buy this instead: Store-Brand Medication

 If you need medicine, go for the store-brand, over-the-counter medications at Walmart and Target.
-After all, generic medications are usually identical to their name-brand counterparts, said Benjamin Glaser, editor emeritus at DealNews.
+After all, generic medications are usually identical to their name-brand counterparts, said Benjamin Glaser, former features editor at DealNews.

 “Just check the labels, and you’ll see they contain the same ingredients in the same quantities,” he said.
 But, in many cases, the store-brand version will likely be cheaper.